ChromaMax provides guidance for every step of the printer calibration and profiling process

 7. Store final evaluation prints and profiles as references to be used for quality control and repeatability monitoring.

 The G7 method is the industry standard linearization procedure that neutralizes the gray axis in Lab color.
-The G7 method is typically used for calibrating offset presses and proofing devices to achieve offset standards like GRACoL and FOGRA.
+The G7 method is typically used for calibrating offset presses and proofing devices to achieve offset standards like GRACoL, SWOP and FOGRA.

-Maximizing color saturation and black depth (DMax) are priorities for large format printing.
-Linearization curves are extremely similar but often contain higher densities and the extra “N” channels that fine are processes often utilize.
+Maximizing color saturation and black depth (DMax) are priorities for large format and fine art printing.
+Linearization curves are similar but often contain higher densities, produce more neutral B&W prints, and incorporate the extra “N” channels that fine art processes often utilize.

-More importantly, ChromaMax expands on the linearization-only focus by looking at all the other steps in the process, including ink restrictions, total ink limiting and profiling, all with a focus on multichannel support when possible.
+ChromaMax also expands on G7’s linearization-only focus by looking at all the other steps in the process, including ink restrictions, total ink limiting and profiling, all with a focus on perceptual rendering and multichannel support when possible.
 ChromaMax maximizes color gamut, dmax, gray axis neutrality, and saturation placement all while minimizing ink consumption.

 The ChromaMax method allows printing processes to achieve optimal print quality that appears consistent across a variety of printing processes.
 This “Maximum print quality with minimal ink usage” approach translates into ink cost savings and reduces problems associated with metamerism.
 Those involved with fine art reproduction find that they can more easily reproduce original artwork with minimal to no color correction, simplifying a previous tedious task.
 Shops utilizing this method have a competitive advantage over competitors that do not.